-Risks Related to Clinical Development and Regulatory Approval of Our Medicines and Drug Candidates
+Risks Related to Clinical Development and Regulatory Approval of Our Medicines and Drug Candidates development of our medicines and drug candidates.
+The success of our medicines and drug candidates depends on several factors, including:

 We depend substantially on the success of the clinical development of our medicines and drug candidates.
 If we are unable to successfully complete clinical development, obtain regulatory approvals and commercialize our medicines and drug candidates, or experience significant delays in doing so, our business will be materially harmed.